-- 1. Remove the master cylinder from the vice and install on the firewall, secure with factory hardware.
-Be very careful not spill any brake fluid on any painted surfaces as it will damage your paint. - 2.
-Carefully remove the bleeder kit nozzles and install the brake lines in the appropriate ports. - 3.
-Install the brake line with the 1⁄2" fitting to the port for the rear brakes (port furthest from the firewall) - 4.
-Install the 3/8-24 fitting into the port for the front brakes (port closest to the firewall) - 5.
-Secure all brake lines and check for leaks. - 6.
-Remove the factory pushrod from your original master cylinder and install it into the new master cylinder with the original dust boot.
-If you master cylinder has never been replaced it may be difficult to remove the pushrod from your old master cylinder.
-There is a metal retaining clip that holds it in the master cylinder piston.
-It is usually necessary to break the clip to release the pushrod. - 7.
-If you do not have your factory pushrod or you would like to adjust the pedal position contact GPS Automotive for information on our optional adjustable pushrod.
+- 1. Remove the pushrod, dust boot and retainer from your original master cylinder.
+These parts will be transferred to your new master cylinder. - 2.
+Remove the master cylinder from the vice and install on the firewall, secure with factory hardware.
+Be very careful not spill any brake fluid on any painted surfaces as it will damage your paint. - 3.
+Carefully remove the bleeder kit nozzles and install the brake lines in the appropriate ports. - 4.
+Install the brake line with the 1⁄2" fitting to the port for the rear brakes (port furthest from the firewall) - 5.
+Install the 3/8-24 fitting into the port for the front brakes (port closest to the firewall) - 6.
+Secure all brake lines and check for leaks.